AdedamolaXL/web3-community-outreach/README.md

   * members-only discounts
   * The loyalty program also forms basis to the DAO governance

-There are various ways of utilizing a reward system in a decentralized way.
+**Tezos Applications**: There are various ways of utilizing a reward system in a decentralized way.
 Ideally the reward system will be connected to the wallet address of members.
 Loyalty points will be equated to token value.
 Token value can be interchangeable and traded on-chain.
 Loyalty tokens may also be useful outside the community if the there are partnerships with other DAOs

 Blockchains can also protect members privacy while making use of their data if they decided to make it available.